tonyadjei/KompoziteUploadMeshCSV/README.md

 ### Run Web App
 After installing the dependencies, run the following commands
+0. cd into /mesh_api/mesh_api (You should see the file 'manage.py' in the directory)
 1. python manage.py makemigrations
 2. python manage.py migrate
 3. python manage.py runserver